Born a Transformer -- Always a Transformer? On the Effect of Pretraining on Architectural Abilities: Experiments

 \subsection{Eliciting Abilities via In-Context Learning}

-We evaluate \textbf{pretrained completion} as well as \textbf{instruction--tuned} variants of the following models: \texttt{Llama3.1--8B}, \texttt{Llama3.1--70B}, \texttt{Qwen2.5--7B}, and \texttt{Qwen2.5--32B}.
+We evaluate \textbf{pretrained completion} as well as \textbf{instruction-tuned} variants of the following models: \texttt{Llama3.1--8B}, \texttt{Llama3.1--70B}, \texttt{Qwen2.5--7B}, and \texttt{Qwen2.5--32B}.
 For retrieval as well as copying, each model is evaluated across various prompt variations.
 The prompt variations relate to the few-shot example size (examples are equal in length to the test string or are smaller but clearer) and the instruction templates (details on prompt templates in the Appendix \ref{sec:appendix_prompt_retrieval}) with the templates adjusted for completion as well as instruction-tuned models.
-All experiments use exactly $1,500$ test strings for each length ${10, 20, 30, 40, 50}$ generated under three independent seeds.
-We cap the input string length at $50$ tokens to maintain a bounded vocabulary comparable to the unique setups; consequently, the behavior of the models on substantially longer spans is still unknown.
-The test strings contain spaced ASCII letters and digits, to ensure that every character gets tokenized as an independent token and thus, the required uniqueness / repetitions can be maintained within the context, whenever required.
+All experiments use 1,500 test strings for each length ${10, 20, 30, 40, 50, 100}$ generated under three independent seeds.
+We cap the input string length at $100$ tokens to maintain a bounded vocabulary comparable to the unique setups; see Appendix \ref{appendix:in_ctx_results_additional} for results at other lengths.
+The test strings contain spaced letters (including diacritics) and digits, to ensure that every character gets tokenized as an independent token and thus, the required uniqueness / repetitions can be maintained within the context, whenever required.
 Few‑shot prompts contain $k=5$ demonstrations, reserving one slot whenever an explicit explanation is required by the template.
-For each task that belongs to the same group i.e. for Unique (\textsc{UR}, \textsc{UL}) and for Non-Unique (\textsc{NRLast}, \textsc{NRFirst}, \textsc{NLLast}, \textsc{NLFirst}), we have the same strings on which we test the in-context ability with different expected answer to avoid the confound of different datapoints.
+For each task that belongs to the same group i.e. for Unique (\textsc{UR}, \textsc{UL}) and for Non-Unique (\textsc{NRLast}, \textsc{NRFirst}, \textsc{NLLast}, \textsc{NLFirst}), we have the same strings on which we test the in-context ability with different expected answers to avoid the confound of different datapoints.